fixie360/Butterbing-Unleashed-Python-Scripts/readme.md

   - Generate serverless packages with command $ serverless package

 To Deploy Updates:
+  - Config files and key pairs stored in S3 Bucket
   - Launch Build instance from AMI into Default VPC
   - SSH to new EC2 Instance
   - Navigate to local repo and 'git pull'
-  - Copy config.py with keys to repo.
+  - Copy config.py and client_secret.json
-  - Confirm updates then deploy using 'sls deploy'
+  - Deploy using 'sls deploy'